wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 - Thanks to hackintosh-stuff for ComboJack support for ALC255.
 - Thanks to Facebook Page called "Hackintosh" , "我和我的黑苹果“.

-I'm glad about community can help us to solve what can't working !! \n If any problem solved , Pls inbox me email.
+I'm glad about community can help us to solve what can't working !!
+If any problem solved , Pls inbox me email.
 (I'll Update GITHUB)